baggepinnen/Hyperopt.jl/README.md

 end
 ```

+When using BOHB, a Kernel Density Estimator will estimate hyperparameters that balance exploration and exploitation based on previous observations.
+It does this by setting the `state` variable to a tuple of the estimated set of hyperparameters, at certain points within the loop.
+As a consequence, the `state` returned (`Optim.minimizer(res)` in the previous example) needs to be a tuple holding the values for each hyperparameter in order (`(a, c)` in the previous example).

+Note - BOHB currently only handles `Continuous` variables, see [issue #80](https://github.com/baggepinnen/Hyperopt.jl/issues/80) for a discussion on adding support for categorical variables.

 # Parallel execution
 - The macro `@phyperopt` works in the same way as `@hyperopt` but distributes all computation on available workers.
 The usual caveats apply, code must be loaded on all workers etc.